PrestaShop/prestashop-specs/Order Page View.md

 -   **valid orders placed on a black background**
 -   **total spend since registration on a black background.**

+When a customer is deleted:

+The customer information such as **the email, the date of the account registered, the valid orders placed, the total spend since registration**, shipping and invoice address drop-down button and the private note block are not displayed.

+The customer name is changed to **"Deteled customer"**.
+It removes the icon account box and the link to redict to the full details customer page.

 **Shipping and Invoice address**

 Each address has **a button** to update or change it.
 The button opens a list to select the user wants to edit or update it.